MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 #### Web-related advantages

 Finally, PWAs can run in web browsers, just like websites.
-Running like websites provide PWAs with advantages such as:
+Running like websites gives PWAs with advantages, such as:

 *  PWAs can be indexed by search engines.
 *  PWAs can be shared and launched from a standard web link.
 *  PWAs are safe for users because they use secure HTTPS endpoints and other user safeguards.
-*  PWAs adapt to the the user's screen size or orientation, and input method.
+*  PWAs adapt to the user's screen size or orientation, and input method.
 *  PWAs can use advanced web APIs such as WebBluetooth, WebUSB, WebPayment, WebAuthn, or WebAssembly.

 #### Lower development cost

-PWAs have a **much lower cross-platform development cost** than compiled apps that require a specific codebase for each platform, such as a separate codebase for Android, for iOS, and for each desktop operating system.
+PWAs have a **much lower cross-platform development cost** than compiled apps that require a specific, separate codebase for each platform, such as Android, iOS, and each desktop operating system.

 With a PWA, you can use a single codebase that's shared between your website, mobile app, and desktop app (across operating systems).